 Working with providers who are experienced in collecting surveys, ACT for Youth has developed guidance for survey administration (PDF).
 Check to make sure you and your tablets are prepared!

-The surveys ask sensitive questions; it is important for youth participants to understand that their participation is voluntary and their responses will be kept anonymous.
+It is important for youth participants to understand that their participation is voluntary and their responses will be kept anonymous.
 Before they administer surveys, educators need to become familiar with the script regarding informed consent -- highlighted in the survey administration document.

 Uploading Survey Responses